 - Complete the look by choosing color guard shoes and gloves that match the look of the uniforms.

 In addition to these tips, remember that the best way to buy these uniforms is to shop around.
 Compare pricing, styles and overall customer service of any company you consider buying from.
 Most often you want to choose a company that is going to be in business for some time so that you can replace used or worn uniforms over time as needed.
 Ask the company if they keep the styles in stock just in case you need a replacement at the last minute.

 Purchasing the pieces to create a full uniform can be expensive.
 Pants, tops, shoes and accessories can run into hundreds of dollars.
 If your school and/or team members are on a tight budget, there are a few frugal options that can save you money.

 - Larger schools often have a budget to purchase new color guard uniforms every few years.
 The old uniforms may be in good shape or just need some mild repairs, so you may be able to purchase the used ones at a reduced price.
 Some schools may even donate the uniforms to a school with a smaller budget.
 It doesn't hurt to ask.

 - Pair jazz pants and white dress tops.
 To add some interest to the outfit, ask a mom who is gifted at sewing to add some silk strips, ribbons or sequins for some flash.

 - Buy used uniforms from sources like The Guard Room or Guard Closet.

-- McCormick's Guard.
+- Stick to the extreme basics, such as a unitard from McCormick's Guard.
 By minimizing the frills, you'll save money and put the attention on the flags twirling.
-The double-strap camisole jazz leg unitard is cute but under $50.
+The camisole jazz leg unitard is cute but under $50.